jlfaucher/executor5-bulk/main/trunk/extensions/unicode/rxunicode.md

 ```

 `NLF2LF`
-convert LF, CRLF, CR and NEL into LF.
+converts LF, CRLF, CR and NEL into LF.

 `NLF2LS`
 Converts LF, CRLF, CR and NEL into LS.
-NLF-sequences (LF, CRLF, CR, NEL) are representing a line break,
+NLF sequences (LF, CRLF, CR, NEL) represent a line break and are converted
-and should be converted to the codepoint for line separation (LS).
+to the Unicode Line Separator (LS) codepoint.

 `NLF2PS`
 Converts LF, CRLF, CR and NEL into PS.
-NLF-sequences (LF, CRLF, CR, NEL) are representing a paragraph break,
+NLF sequences (LF, CRLF, CR, NEL) represent a paragraph break and are converted
-and should be converted to the codepoint for paragraph separation (PS).
+to the Unicode Paragraph Separator (PS) codepoint.

 ##### 1.1.22.4.   'normalization' argument